rpiszczatowski/redstone-oracles-monorepo/packages/oracle-node/README.md

 ## 📜 License

-This software is licensed under the MIT © Redstone
+This software is licensed under the BUSL-1.1 © Redstone